sybrew/the-seo-framework/readme.txt

 ***The code is strong with [this one](https://theseoframework.com/?p= TODO #detailed).***

 **For everyone:**
-/
-TODO

 **Added:**
-	/
 	* General compatibility and other improvements for the upcoming extension manager.
 	* Facebook image width and height meta tags output.
 	* Twitter image width and height meta tags output.
 	* Genesis Framework 2.3.0+ term metadata upgrade and fallback compatibility.
-	* TODO
 **Improved:**
 	/
-	* TODO
 	* TODO The title and description counter type option is now bound to the user, rather than the site.
 	* Dismissible notices are now dismissible on every admin page when called.
 	* The term meta data is now handled through WordPress 4.4 or later functionality, if present.
 		* Note: From The SEO Framework 2.8.0, backwards compatibility towards version 2.6.6.2 or lower will be removed in order to clean up the database.
 **Changed:**
 	/
-	* TODO
 	* The SEO Settings page is now a submenu page, name "SEO Settings".
 This change is only visible when another submenu is added.
 	* The Twitter Image URL output is now wrapped in the `twitter:image` meta tag instead of `twitter:image:src`, as the latter seems to be deprecated.
 **Updated:**
 	/
-	* TODO
 	* TODO POT translation file.
 	* TODO The settings metaboxes order has been reset.
 This ensures that the General Settings are shown first after updating.
 (Unless you've filtered it?
 TODO confirm)
+	* TODO The counter type option has been reset as it's now handled per user instead of per site.
+**Removed:**
+	* The SEO plugin detection module is relatively heavy; therefore, some plugins have been removed from checking conflicts against.
+These include:
+		* Easy Facebook Share Thumbnail (hasn't recieved updates in 3 years).
+		* SEO Facebook Comments (hasn't recieved updates in 2 years).
+		* Simple Facebook Connect (plugin no longer exists).
+		* Social Discussions (hasn't recieved updates in 3 years).
+		* Socialize (hasn't recieved updates in 3 years).
+		* Wordbooker (plugin no longer exists).
+		* WP Caregiver (hasn't recieved updates in 2 years).
+		* WP Facebook Like Send & Open Graph Meta (hasn't recieved updates in 2 years).
+		* WP-OGP (hasn't recieved updates in 2 years).
+		* Zolton.org Social Plugin (hasn't recieved updates in 2 years).
+		* WP Facebook Like Button (plugin no longer exists).
+		* MSM Sitemaps (plugin no longer exists).
+		* WP Twitter Cards (hasn't recieved updates in 2 years).
+		* iG:Twitter Cards (hasn't recieved updates in 3 years).
 **Fixed:**
 	/
-	* TODO
 	* TODO When saving the SEO Options, the counter type was reset.
 This has been fixed by placing the counter type option out of the plugins options scope.
 	* TODO When updating the plugin, without added options, the update notification now really should no longer show up. ^related
+	* TODO When solely changing the counter type within the SEO Options, an "unsaved changes" prompt will no longer be displayed.
 	* When changing the WordPress Core tagline settings, the homepage description transient is now flushed, instead of the blog page (which could be on another page).
 	* WooCommerce Product Tag and Category IDs can no longer conflict with singular post type IDs.
-	* When solely changing the counter type within the SEO Options, an "unsaved changes" prompt will no longer be displayed.
 	* The LD+Json home URL output now doesn't add a trailing slash when your options don't have supplied one.

+**For translators:**

+**Updated:**
+	* A few sentences have had a very minor adjustment to be more in line with the rest of the WordPress/plugin environment.
+**Fixed:**
+	* One sentence was never registered correctly.
+It has now been included within the translations.

 **For developers:**
-/
-TODO

 **Added:**
 	/
-	* TODO
 	* Function `the_seo_framework_update_option()`, this allows you to update options remotely.
 	* Function `the_seo_framework_options_page_slug()`, this allows you to hook into the SEO settings page.
 	* Method `AutoDescription_Query::get_the_real_admin_ID()`, this always runs within `AutoDescription_Query::get_the_real_ID()` when in admin.